 Be sure to push the spatula through the icing.
 For the best results, always push the icing from the middle outwards, then lift the spatula and begin again in the middle, going out in each direction.
 Don't backtrack.
 Keep the spatula on the frosting and don't let it touch the unfrosted cake unless there's plenty of icing on the spatula, or you risk the spatula picking up bits of cake.Continue to 6 of 9 below.

 Finish the Crumb Coat

 Spread the frosting at the edges of the top of the cake down and around the sides.
-Again, keep the frosting layer very thin at this point and always move the spatula through the frosting, pushing the frosting towards the unfrosted part.
+Again, keep the frosting layer very thin at this point and always move the spatula through the frosting, pushing the frosting towards the unfrosted part of the cake.

-Ideally, chill the crumb-coated cake for 30 minutes, although even 10 will work.Continue to 5 of 7 below.
+Ideally, chill the crumb-coated cake for 30 minutes, although even 10 minutes will be fine.Continue to 7 of 9 below.